Markus J. Buehler

 Markus J. Buehler is an American materials scientist and engineer at the Massachusetts Institute of Technology (MIT), where he holds the endowed McAfee Professorship of Engineering chair.
-He is a member of the faculty at MIT's Department of Civil and Environmental Engineering, where he directs the Laboratory for Atomistic and Molecular Mechanics (LAMM), and also a member of MIT's Center for Computational Science and Engineering (CCSE) in the Schwarzman College of Computing.
+He is a member of the faculty at MIT's Department of Civil and Environmental Engineering and Mechanical Engineering, where he directs the Laboratory for Atomistic and Molecular Mechanics (LAMM),.
+He is a member of MIT's Center for Computational Science and Engineering (CCSE) in the Schwarzman College of Computing.
+He is a pioneer in AI for science and engineering.
+He created powerful graph‑aware, multi‑agent AI models that turn heterogeneous data into science-grounded actionable insight, powering breakthroughs in materials science, biology and healthcare.
+His work on AI-driven knowledge discovery and graph reasoning demonstrated the utilization of machine intelligence to further scientific breakthroughs with applications in nanotechnology, advanced materials, and protein science.

 His scholarship spans science to art, and he is also a composer of experimental, classical and electronic music, with an interest in sonification.
 He has given several TED talks about his work.

-Between 2013 and 2020, he served as the Head of the Department of Civil and Environmental Engineering at MIT.
+Between 2013 and 2020, he served as the head of the Department of Civil and Environmental Engineering at MIT.
 His research and teaching activities center on the application of a computational materials science approach to understand functional material properties in biological and synthetic materials, specifically focused on mechanical properties and nano-engineering of multiscale materials.

 His work incorporates materials science, engineering, mathematics and the establishment of links between natural materials with the arts through the use of category theory.